navanchauhan/VaporwaveGenerator/README.md

 `python3 main.py -P -i "image.jpg"`

+### V H S  V I D E O

+`python3 main.py -V -i "video.mp4" -o "output.mp4"`

 ## Bugs

-This project is a result of bodging and therefore has tons of bugs which need to be ironed out
+This project is a result of bodging and therefore has tons of bugs which need to be ironed out.
+I need to swat some bugs in the VHSVideo file.

+There might be a problem with the generated video not having audio, for that run the following

+`ffmpeg -i video.mp4 -vn -acodec copy output-audio.aac` `ffmpeg -i output.mp4 -i output-audio.aac -c copy output-with-audio.mp4'

 ## To-Do